Other Compliance Issues

 viii.
 Password security

-User accounts (unique user ID, password and job specific system permissions) are assigned directly to users with a need to access various SDSU Research Foundation systems.
+User credentials (unique user ID, password and job specific system permissions) are assigned directly to users with a need to access various SDSU Research Foundation systems.
 Passwords are assigned to individual users for exclusive use only and should not be shared with, or delegated to, others.
-Use of on-line user ID and passwords in research foundation systems is the equivalent of a wet ink signature on paper and individuals are responsible for maintaining the confidentiality of assigned credentials.
+Use of on-line user ID and passwords in SDSU/SDSU Research Foundation systems is the equivalent of a wet ink signature on paper and individuals are responsible for maintaining the confidentiality of assigned credentials.
 Managers should ensure that users are not asked to reveal their personal passwords, except under limited circumstances.
-Coordinate with your SDSU Research Foundation HR Business Partner if you believe there is a need to require an employee to reveal a password.
-Password construction guidelines and secure methods of delegating authority (back-up coverage, extended absence coverage, shared workloads, etc.) are described in the SDSU Research Foundation Password Policy.
+Coordinate with the SDSU Research Foundation HR Business Partner if there is a need to require an employee to reveal a password.
+Password construction guidelines and secure methods of delegating authority (back-up coverage, extended absence coverage, shared workloads, etc.) are described in the SDSU Research Foundation Password Policy SDSU Research Foundation Password Policy.

 Passwords are the front line of protection for user accounts.
-A poorly chosen password may result in compromising the research foundation’s entire organizational network.
-As such, all research foundation personnel who have or are responsible for an account (or any form of access that supports or requires a password) on any system that resides at any SDSURF facility, has access to the SDSURF network, or stores any non-public information (including contractors and vendors with access to SDSURF systems) are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.
+A poorly chosen password may result in compromising the SDSU Research Foundation’s entire organizational network.
+As such, all SDSU Research Foundation personnel who have or are responsible for an account (or any form of access that supports or requires a password) on any system that resides at any SDSU Research Foundation facility, has access to the SDSU Research Foundation network, or stores any non-public information (including contractors and vendors with access to SDSU Research Foundation systems) are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.

 - Do not share passwords.
 All users are responsible for keeping their passwords confidential.
 Accounts created for an individual are for the use of that individual only.
 Users are responsible for any use of their assigned account(s).